 With summer here, we spend more time outside, which can lead to sunburns, heat rashes, bites and burns.
 Here is our Pharmacist advice for Summer time first aid:

 Heat rash (aka prickly heat) can affect all ages during hot, humid weather.
 Heat rash develops when blocked pores (sweat ducts) trap sweat under your skin.
 Symptoms range from prickly or intensely itchy skin, superficial blisters to deep, red lumps.
 Heat rash can clear on its own, but here are some tips to treat & prevent.

-Antihistamines like Cetrine tablets for adults and Zirtek liquid for children can be used to reduce symptoms of itching along with a calamine lotion.
+Antihistamines like Cetrine tablets for adults and Cetrine liquid for children can be used to reduce symptoms of itching along with a calamine lotion.